netbox-community/go-netbox/docs/Site.md

 ### NewSite

-`func NewSite(id int32, url string, display string, name string, slug string, circuitCount int64, ) *Site`
+`func NewSite(id int32, url string, display string, name string, slug string, ) *Site`

 NewSite instantiates a new Site object
 This constructor will assign default values to properties that have it defined,